-- 14. Concerns with academic misconduct in the transfer or thesis examination process must be reported to the Head of School and Director of PGR Studies.
+- 17. It is expected that the transfer panel/examiners will raise any concerns about academic integrity and potential offences with the Director of PGR Studies for review.
 The Head of School, Director of PGR Studies and Graduate School should be informed immediately.
-Where the Head of School or Director of PGR Studies is one of the assessors/examiners or the Supervisor, the Head of Graduate School should be informed. - 15.
+Where the Head of School or Director of PGR Studies is one of the assessors/examiners or the Supervisor, the Head of Graduate School should be informed.
+The investigation will normally be led by the Director of PGR Studies as the nominee of the Head of School.
+If the Director of PGR Studies is also the Supervisor or assessor/examiner the Head of School will nominate an alternative to lead the investigation. - 18.
 The oral examination/academic assessment of the work will be postponed pending the outcome of the academic misconduct investigation.
-Depending on the timing and where a date for the transfer or final viva is imminent it may be necessary for the School to arrange for the PGR to be informally advised that concerns have been raised so that the viva can be postponed. - 16.
-Allegations of plagiarism will be reviewed by the School.
-After scrutiny at School level, and if concerns remain about the submission, the Head of School (or nominee) must arrange for the case to be investigated following this Procedure. - 17.
+Depending on the timing - and where a date for the transfer or final viva is imminent - it may be necessary for the School to arrange for the PGR to be informally advised that concerns have been raised so that the viva can be postponed. - 19.
+Allegations of plagiarism or grievous academic misconduct will be reviewed by the School.
+After scrutiny at School level, and if concerns remain about the submission, the Head of School (or nominee) must arrange for the case to be investigated following this Procedure. - 20.
 Allegations of misconduct in a transfer or thesis viva examination will be reviewed by the School.
 The School will consult with the transfer panel or examiners, and other parties present at the examination as appropriate (Independent Chair (if appointed), Supervisor (if in attendance).
-After scrutiny at School level, and if concerns remain the Head of School (or nominee) must arrange for the case to be investigated following this Procedure. - 18.
-Allegations of breaches of the third-party proof reading policy and guidance will be reviewed by the School.
-The School may request sight of any work made available by the PGR to a proof-reader, and a copy of any work marked-up by a proof-reader with evidence of the annotations and changes suggested or made by the proof-reader.
 After scrutiny at School level, and if concerns remain the Head of School (or nominee) must arrange for the case to be investigated following this Procedure.